stefan-meinke/SNIPR/README.md

-# SPLINTR (Splicing-Induced Truncation and Regulation)
+# SNIPR (Splicing-Related NMD Impact and Protein Regulation)

 A modular Python pipeline to analyze the impact of alternative splicing on coding sequence integrity and gene expression.
 It simulates spliced isoforms, translates coding sequences, detects premature stop codons (PTCs), and predicts likelihood of nonsense-mediated decay (NMD).